simonvanvliet/MLS_FragmentationModes/ReadMe.md

 Results are stored in single file on disk

 Plot result with: plotParScanTransect.py
+Export results to CSV with exportParScanTransect.py

 Code supports parallel cores

 #### MlsGroupDynamics_scanMutationalMeltdown.py
 Scans 2D parameter space (fractional size of offspring, and fraction of parent assigned to offspring)

 For each location in parameter space the maximal mutational load is calculated. i.e. the maximum mutation rate at which the population can maintain a non-zero density.

 Code can scan up to 3 additional parameters

 Results are stored in single file on disk

 Plot result with: plotMutationalMeltdown.py
+Export results to CSV with exportMutationalMeltdown.py

 Code supports parallel cores